nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 end
 ```

-Please note that the \`\`ghost'' oxygen atom has been labeled bqO, and
+Please note that the <q>ghost</q> oxygen atom has been labeled bqO, and
 not just bq.

 ## DISP -- Empirical Long-range Contribution (vdW)